How We Started Our Cleaning Business is our personal story of the business we started in 1997. Our advice on How to start your own cleaning business.

 Where Are We Now

-During the peak years of our business, we hired a few people to work for us.
-We had to work several crews at a time during the busiest times of the year.
 While we preferred residential, we also did commercial cleaning as well.
 Our cleaning business did help us to achieve our original goals including paying off debt, buying a home and going to college.
 It also provided us with an opportunity to make great friends and develop our people skills.

 How To Start Your Own Cleaning Business